raynergoh/DeeCeeAyy/README.md

-# 📈 DCA Valuation-Aware Trading Bot
+# 📈 Custom DCA Trading Bot

 A Python trading bot that dynamically adjusts dollar-cost-averaging (DCA) investments in the S&P 500 (SPY) based on market valuation, using the difference between the S&P 500 index price and its PE ratio as a relative value indicator.